 The National Kidney Foundation has defined a staging system for CKD (Table 248-1) based on glomerular filtration rate (GFR) as the best marker of kidney function.
 CKD is defined as an absolute GFR less than 60 cc/min, or structural or functional kidney abnormalities eg, hematuria, proteinuria, abnormal imaging) with a preserved GFR (> 90cc/min).
 Serum creatinine concentration (sCr) is a poor marker of kidney function, as normal values vary with age, gender, and muscle mass.
 It is especially inadequate in the setting of AKI.
 In the early stages of serious kidney injury, the sCr may be falsely reassuring, as it may only rise well after the initial insult.
 GFR is a better marker of kidney function and is used as the basis for the staging system.

 Table 248-1 Chronic Kidney Disease Staging System ||Download (.pdf)

 |1||Kidney damage with normal or increased GFR||≥ 90|

 |4||Severe decrease in GFR||15–29|

 |5||Kidney failure||< 15 or dialysis|

 As GFR is not readily measured, mathematical formulae are used to estimate it.
 Both the Cockcroft-Gault and the Modification of Diet in Renal Disease (MDRD) formulas are commonly used, with many laboratory reports listing estimated GFR (eGFR) (Table 248-2).
 The Cockcroft-Gault formula is simple, but often overestimates kidney function.
 The MDRD is a more arduous calculation, but is more accurate in patients with advanced CKD.
 However, it underestimates GFR in patients with near-normal sCr.
 These formulas are only useful when sCr is in a steady state.
-When the sCr is rapidly changing, as in acute kidney ...
+When the sCr is rapidly changing, as in acute kidney injury, they ...